ChrisDeFreitas/Electron-FolderView/readme.md

 5. About FireFox Tools
 - built to test FireFox extension development and simplify Youtube video downloads
-- add a few extra features to see whether they would work
+- added a few extra features to see whether they would work
-- at the moment there are no plans to expand beyond the existing functionality
+- some features are not fully implemented, however, there are no plans to expand beyond the existing functionality
-- to use the extension must be loaded into FireFox as a temporary extension and the socket.io client muse be listening in FolderView, top menu/FireFox Tools
+- to use, the extension must be loaded into FireFox as a temporary extension and the socket.io client muse be listening in FolderView, top menu/FireFox Tools
-- the socket.io server in FolderView.exe must be installed via "npm install"
+- the socket.io server in FolderView.exe will be installed via "npm install".
+So older installations will need to run "npm install" to get the code.
 - the socket.io client exists within the FireFox folder
 - instructions to install a temporary FireFox extension:  https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#Trying_it_out